dirkpetersen/forever-slurm/README.md

     end
 ```

-Traefik simply runs as a --user systemd service on the login node and the web server can either connect directly to the Traefik proxy or use a simple ssh port forwarding tunnel to the HPC login node
+Traefik simply runs as a --user systemd service on the login node, and the web server can either connect directly to the Traefik proxy or use a simple ssh port forwarding tunnel to the HPC login node

 ## Install / Config

-login to your HPC system (login-node), clone the forever-slurm repository (either via git or if you don't have keys setup in github use https `git clone https://github.com/dirkpetersen/forever-slurm`) and run config.sh
+login to your HPC system (login-node), clone the forever-slurm repository (either via git or if you don't have keys setup in github, use https `git clone https://github.com/dirkpetersen/forever-slurm`) and run config.sh

 ```
 git clone git@github.com:dirkpetersen/forever-slurm.git